kplachkov/UkDatabase/README.md

 ### UkDatabaseAPI

-The "UkDatabaseAPI" is created to provide developers with a tool to search by criteria the scraped information.
+The "UkDatabaseAPI" is created to provide developers with an API to search by criteria the scraped information.